SalmaAlassal/SpringBoot-LearningHub/LearningNotes/SpringBoot_Beans.md

 # Beans

+- A bean is a Java object managed by the Spring IoC container.
+Bean is an object that we can inject in any class and we need not worry about its instantiation or its dependencies as that is taken care by the framework itself.

+- So bean is a predefined, preconfigured and pre-instantiated object of a certain class.

+- The beans in Spring are stored in an IoC container which is often referred as **Application Context**.

-A bean is an object that is instantiated, assembled, and managed by the **Spring IoC container**.
-One of the key features of the Spring container is its ability to manage the lifecycle of beans, which includes creating, configuring, and destroying beans as necessary.
+- One of the key features of the Spring container is its ability to manage the lifecycle of beans, which includes creating, configuring, and destroying beans as necessary.

-Beans in Spring Boot are simply Java objects managed by the Spring framework.
-The annotations help identify which classes should be treated as beans, and Spring takes care of their creation and management.

-In Spring Boot, every annotation that is part of the Spring framework's stereotype annotations, such as `@Component`, `@Service`, `@Repository`, and `@Controller`, among others, is used to define a bean.
+- In Spring Boot, every annotation that is part of the Spring framework's stereotype annotations, such as `@Component`, `@Service`, `@Repository`, and `@Controller`, among others, is used to define a bean.

-When you annotate a class with one of these annotations, you are essentially telling the Spring framework that the class should be treated as a bean.
+- When you annotate a class with one of these annotations, you are essentially telling the Spring framework that the class should be treated as a bean.
 The Spring container then manages the lifecycle of these beans, including creating instances, injecting dependencies, and handling any necessary configuration.
+    > There are older way to define beans in Spring using XML configuration.
+But with the introduction of annotations, the XML configuration is not used much.

-It's worth noting that Spring Boot also provides additional annotations for specific purposes, such as `@Configuration` for defining configuration classes and `@Autowired` for dependency injection.
+- It's worth noting that Spring Boot also provides additional annotations for specific purposes, such as `@Configuration` for defining configuration classes and `@Autowired` for dependency injection.
 While these annotations are not specifically stereotype annotations, they work in conjunction with the stereotype annotations to define and manage beans in a Spring Boot application.

+- There are 3 ways to provide beans configuration:
+    - XML Configuration
+    - Annotation-based Configuration
+    - Java-based Configuration
+    > XML configurations override the annotation-based configurations if you have both.

 ----------------------------------------